Express an interest

 At the end of this module, participants will understand: Capital planning and scenario planning.
 The different types of capital instruments.
 CRD IV.
 Risk-weighted assets.
 Regulatory capital.
 Economic capital.
 ICAAP and stress testing.
 Risk and return methodologies.
 Principles of credit risk management.
 Credit risk management framework.
 Credit models.
 Customer grading and scoring.
 Calculation of impairment provisions.
 Relevant regulation.

-Strategic Operational Risk, Conduct Risk and Reputational Risk Management
+Strategic Operational Conduct and Reputational Risk Management

 (NFQ level 9, 10 ECTS)